nefarioustim/front-end-development-best-practice/index.md

 ### Use HTML not XHTML

-Always use HTML instead of XHTML.
-Whilst the well-formed nature of XHTML is certainly attractive to the markup purist, there are many reasons not to use it:
+Always use HTML served as text/html instead of XHTML.

+There are many reasons to avoid serving XHTML as XML:

   * XML has draconian error-handling.
 Some browsers (like Firefox) implement this by rendering a Yellow Screen of Death instead of a document.
 Other